 - 2 Tbsp McCormick Beef Stew Seasoning

 - Wash oxtails thoroughly with water.
 Season with salt, black pepper, thyme, garlic powder, and a dash of cinnamon and nutmeg.
 Cover pieces lightly with flour.
-Using a dutch oven or large pot, spray with cooking spray and cover bottom with canola oil (about a 1/4 inch).
-Heat oil, add oxtails and brown on all sides with high heat, turning each individually, while keeping a kettle or pot of boling water to use during remainder of cooking.
+Using a Dutch oven or large pot, spray with cooking spray and cover bottom with canola oil (about a 1/4 inch).
+Heat oil, add oxtails and brown on all sides with high heat, turning each individually, while keeping a kettle or pot of boiling water to use during the remainder of cooking.

-- When ready, meat should be very tender, slightly off the bone.
+- When ready, the meat should be very tender, slightly off the bone.
 Serve with white rice.
-Use this recipe as a guide only; season with salt and pepper to your own taste; monitor heat variations and cooking time durations depending on size and quantity of oxtails.
+Use this recipe as a guide only; season with salt and pepper to your own taste.
+Monitor heat variations and cooking time durations depending on size and quantity of oxtails.

 How Does This Recipe Rate?